-When we ask sales managers to list their most unpleasant activities, firing someone is always at the top of the list.
-Unfortunately, over 78% of sales managers in our surveys also indicate they don’t really know how to prepare do it.
-They rely on a Human Resources person to help them prepare for the actual event, document all actions and decrease the chance of the person being fired to legally challenge their dismissal.
+When sales managers are preparing to fire someone, they typically rely on a Human Resources person to help them prepare for the actual event, document all actions and decrease the chance of the person being fired to legally challenge their dismissal.

 Firing a sales rep should not be taken lightly.
 The average cost of a mis-hired sales rep can be over $325,000.
 Have you calculated your cost of mis-hire?
 Download our easy to use form HERE.

 Knowing the costs of mis-hiring and firing someone cements the golden rule: Hire Slow, Fire Fast and use a Talent Management Process to ensure you avoid mis-hires and eventual terminations from your company.

 Follow these four basic steps when ‘pulling the plug’:

 Talent Reviews allow you to judge your sales reps not solely on their quota achievement but other metrics like Win/No Decision Rate, Pipeline Conversion, Average Sales Cycle, Opportunities Created, Lead to Pipeline and overall number of meetings.
 Look at the below Talent Review Scorecard.
 Should the bottom ranked sales rep be terminated?
 Or the one with the lowest percent of quota?
 Ask yourself some critical questions:

 One common mistake by rookie sales managers is to not have someone else in the room or on the phone (use virtual if necessary…see my sales management in a virtual world post here).
 One on One termination leads to a ‘he said; she said’ situation.
 Not good for you, the former employee or your attorney if you get sued for wrongful termination.
 Don’t take the chance.

 World Class Sales Managers document poor performance via a Performance Improvement Plan (aka: PIP).
 Download a sample here.